renegadevi/golang-build/README.md

 ## Use/Installation
 Copy the scripts to your golang project, add a `LICENSE.txt` and define variables variables in `build.conf`.

+I'm in this case getting AppName and AppVersion from the `config.go`.
+If this is missing, it will still create a build folder.
+(If this is a good way to store global constants used in both application/build-tools in Golang I'm not sure yet)

 ## Status
 Currently in development.
 Regular build commands should work cross-platform.